CardiacModelling/ap-nimbus/docs/RtD/activity-overview/azure-durable-functions/index.rst

 and would spin up the corresponding number of |ap-nimbus-app-manager|\s and return the generated results.

+ * Azure Durable Functions is available in the ap-nimbus git repository via the ap-nimbus-azure-durable-functions submodule

 Developers may be interested to read about some of the issues faced :

  * :ref:`further-info-durable-functions`.